apache/apex-site/src/md/compatibility.md

 ###Configuration Files

 Configuration files are used for engine or application settings.
-Changes to keys and default values affect users.
+Changes to keys and default values directly affect users and are hard to diagnose (compared to a compile error, for example).

 Policy

 Name, location, format, keys of configuration files should be deprecated in a prior minor release and can only be changed in major release.
 Best effort should be made to support the deprecated behavior for one more major release (not guaranteed).
+It is also desirable to provide the user with a migration tool.

 ###Internal Wire compatibility

 Apex containers internally use RPC communication and netlet for the data flow.
 The protocols are private and user components are not exposed to it.
 Apex is a YARN application and automatically deployed.
 There is currently no situation where containers of different Apex engine versions need to be interoperable.
-Should such scenario become relevant in the future, wire compatibility needs to be specified.
+Should such a scenario become relevant in the future, wire compatibility needs to be specified.

 Policy